daggeron/lnet-lite/README.md

 # lnet-lite
 Emergency slap dash for Duskruin

 # This is quick and dirty.
+Ugly code.